d6falcon/gcpHoneyTrap/README.md

 # GCP HoneyTrap SSH Server

-A high-interaction SSH honeypot that simulates a corporate GCP environment using AI-driven responses.
+A high-interaction SSH honeypot that simulates a corporate GCP environment using AI-driven responses as a fall back.
 This project is forked from and inspired by [splunk/DECEIVE](https://github.com/splunk/DECEIVE).

 ## Features